One fire. One cauldron. And suddenly, cooking regains something essential.

 The cauldron doesn't replace the barbecue, it complements it!

-With a cauldron placed over the embers, you add another dimension: that of slow-cooked dishes and baking bread over a wood fire.
+With a cauldron placed over embers, you add another dimension: that of slow-cooked dishes and baking bread over a wood fire.

-A stew simmering slowly as guests arrive.
+A stew slowly cooking as guests arrive.

 A Gaulish hotpot filling the garden with aroma.

-Bread baked under a cast-iron lid.
+Bread baked under a cast iron lid.

 A farmhouse cassoulet prepared outdoors.